 If you’re a paying Kapwing customer, you can also download the SRT file and upload it to LinkedIn.
 The LinkedIn platform will then only show subtitles if the viewer has the sound off when they’re browsing the feed.

-To grow a social media, you need your users to understand, retain, and share your message.
+To grow a successful LinkedIn presence, you need your users to understand, retain, and share your message.
 Unlike more mature platforms like YouTube and Facebook, LinkedIn doesn’t have platform-specific tools for subtitling, so if you want to reach all of your users you should embed subtitles directly into the video before publishing.